dzuk-mutant/blockchain/readme.md

 I was accepting issues on this GitHub, but there were too many people who either didn't care about why they were blocklisted and just wanted to poison the atmosphere or who weren't willing to actually directly address why they were blocked in the first place and I don't really have the time or energy to deal with that.

-I made  a while back that tries to address some of the common issues some people have with blocklists.
+I've made various FAQs in the resources section (further down this page) while back that tries to address some of the common issues some people have with blocklists.
 It doesn't necessarily cover everything, but it might help.

 ---